datuchela/callapp-assignment/README.md

 # callapp assignment

-A Simple full-stack app I have been given as an assignment to test my skills
+A Simple app I have been given as an assignment to test my skills

 # Run it locally